 If you're overweight, you may have problems getting pregnant and fertility treatment is less likely to work.

-Being overweight (having a BMI over 25) or obese (having a BMI over 30) also raises the risk of some pregnancy problems, such as high blood pressure, blood clots, miscarriage and gestational diabetes.
+Being overweight (having a BMI over 25) or obese (having a BMI over 30) also raises the risk of some pregnancy problems, such as high blood pressure, deep vein thrombosis, miscarriage and gestational diabetes.

 Before you get pregnant you can use the BMI healthy weight calculator to find out your BMI.
 But this may not be accurate once you're pregnant, so consult your midwife or doctor.

 Having a healthy diet and doing moderate exercise are advised in pregnancy, and it's important not to gain too much weight.